Diaz012425/SovNode-extension/README.md

 <!--
-Drop your GIFs into docs/ with these exact names and they'll show up here automatically: docs/demo-scaffold.gif   -> generating a full project from a single prompt docs/demo-physics.gif    -> live coding / iterating on a running app Add more rows the same way if you record more demos.
+Drop your GIFs into docs/ with these exact names and they'll show up here automatically: docs/3 creating a project.gif   -> generating a full project from a single prompt docs/1 make the code.gif    -> live coding / iterating on a running app Add more rows the same way if you record more demos.
 -->